 “What if my Boss thinks I am too mentally weak?”….”Will I get fired?”

 “Will my family and friends understand?”…”Will they put up with me and accept who I am?”

 Then started the panic attacks.
-Where I would go numb, my ears would start buzzing and there would be a couple of seconds’ blackout along with sudden feeling of cold (also known as cold flashes).
+Where I would go numb, my ears would start buzzing and there would be a couple of seconds’ blackout along with the sudden feeling of cold (also known as cold flashes).
 It happened once, then the next time it happened was at the metro station.
-I was talking to my Mum on the phone, was on escalator when it happened.
+I was talking to my Mum on the phone, was on the escalator when it happened.
 The phone slid from my head and I felt I am going to pass out.
-Since most of us belong to the self proclaimed Medical Fraternity, I again dismissed it as ‘low blood pressure’.
+Since most of us belong to the self-proclaimed Medical Fraternity, I again dismissed it as ‘low blood pressure’.
 I didn’t talk to anyone about it.
 I was a bit embarrassed, ashamed about it.
 Then I fought myself thinking low of myself.
 There was this constant battle.
 I knew I can’t talk about it to anyone.
-I was so scared what if my friends start behaving different, what if my partner (who btw, is the biggest support I could ever pray for) thinks I am an emotional wreck?
-My Mum has enough of stress, I dont want to add to it.
+I was so scared what if my friends start behaving differently, what if my partner (who btw, is the biggest support I could ever pray for) thinks I am an emotional wreck?
+My Mum has enough stress, I don’t want to add to it.
 Again, thought dismissed.
-It took me five panic attacks, a zillion sleepless nights because of back ache, to finally ACCEPT there was something terribly wrong with me.
+It took me five panic attacks, a zillion sleepless nights because of backache, to finally ACCEPT there was something terribly wrong with me.
 I fixed an appointment with a psychiatrist and started the therapy.
 Again, the STIGMA.
 How do I break this news to my family or my partner or my friends?
-So I took it step by step.
+So I took it to step by step.
 First I told the person who I trusted the most, my partner.
-He listened, understood and told me ‘we’ will get through this and that you are not alone.
-I was relieved, I was thanking god for he didn’t think of me as a recluse.
+He listened, understood, and told me ‘we’ will get through this and that you are not alone.
+I was relieved, I was thanking God for he didn’t think of me as a recluse.